 If you are a film and television buff, Vasquez Rocks Natural Area Park is the perfect day trip for you.
-When you are driving along the 14 freeway, most travelers pass by without knowing the history and beauty just a quick exit away.
+When driving along the 14 freeway, most travelers pass by without knowing the history and beauty, just a quick exit away.

-The Vasquez rocks area has always been a popular backdrop for Hollywood studios due to its close proximity to Los Angeles.
-While it’s impossible to list them all, listed below are some of the most popular productions filmed at Vasquez Rocks.
+The Vasquez rocks area has always been a popular backdrop for Hollywood studios due to Los Angeles.
+While it’s impossible to list them all, some of the most popular productions filmed at Vasquez Rocks are listed below.

 Television series which have used the Vasquez Rocks include all Star Trek series, CSI: Crime Scene Investigation, The Twilight Zone Airwolf, Bonanza, Buffy the Vampire Slayer, Mighty Morphin Power Rangers, Hunter, MacGyver, Charmed, Friends, Fear Factor, Dinosaurs, and The Big Bang Theory.

 Some of the movies filmed at the rocks include Blazing Saddles, the Star Trek movie series, Little Miss Sunshine, the Disney movie Holes with Shia LaBeouf, Joe Dirt, Jay and Silent Bob Strike Back, Planet of the Apes, Bubble Boy, Austin Powers: International Man of Mystery, Flintstones, Army of Darkness, My Stepmother Is an Alien and Short Circuit.

-Music video artists who filmed locally include Michael Jackson for his “Black or White” video, Rihanna’s “Rehab”, Marilyn Manson, Enrique Iglesias, and Tom Petty and the Heartbreakers.
+Music video artists filmed locally include Michael Jackson for his “Black or White” video, Rihanna’s “Rehab,” Marilyn Manson, Enrique Iglesias, Tom Petty, and the Heartbreakers.

 Vasquez rock formations were created before our time by the San Andreas Fault.
 The notorious bandit Tiburcio Vasquez used these area rock formations to elude law enforcement between 1873 and 1874, hence its name.

-The park was acquired by the county government in the 1970s and added to the National Register of Historic Places in 1972, due to its significance as a prehistoric site for the Shoshonean and Tataviam peoples.
-This is a tremendous place to take the whole family for an outdoor day trip.
+The county government acquired the Park in the 1970s and added it to the National Register of Historic Places in 1972 due to its significance as a prehistoric site for the Shoshonean and Tataviam peoples.
+This is a fabulous place to take the whole family for an outdoor day trip.